 As Chairman, he also worked with the White House for a year to establish a national and global entrepreneurship program.

-Douglas Axtell joined Syntec Optics in 2016 as Program Manager in Syntec’s polymer optics division which encompasses process engineering, quality engineering, optical and opto-mechanical assembly.
+Douglas Axtell joined Syntec Optics in 2016 as Program Manager in Syntec’s polymer optics division, which encompasses process engineering, quality engineering, optical and opto-mechanical assembly.
 Prior to joining Syntec’s team, Doug held various project, chemical and coating engineering positions in Kodak’s Research Laboratories and later at Reflexite Display Optics as Sr. Material Scientist in Product Development where he contributed IP in UV cure formulation and coating performing toll R&D work.
 He achieved his Six Sigma Black Belt certification while at Kodak and during his tenure at Kodak and Reflexite.
-He was awarded 10 patents.
-He received a BS in Imaging Science and a MS in Product Development from Rochester Institute of Technology.
+He was awarded ten patents.
+He received a BS in Imaging Science and an MS in Product Development from Rochester Institute of Technology.

 Dr. Robert Parada joined Syntec in 2014 as VP of Operations.
 From 2015 till 2017, he led Syntec’s customer product development division which encompasses manufacturing engineering, program management, tooling design, optical and opto-mechanical design, and optical thin film coating.
-He launched and scaled Syntec’s coating lab for R&D. Before joining Syntec, Rob held numerous R&D leadership roles at Eastman Kodak Company, and was VP of Engineering at a high-technology panoramic imaging company.
-He received his BS degree in Imaging Science from RIT, his MS and PhD degrees in Optical Sciences from the University of Arizona, and a second doctoral degree in optics from the Université du Littoral Côte d’Opale in France.
+He launched and scaled Syntec’s coating lab for R&D. Before joining Syntec, Rob held numerous R&D leadership roles at Eastman Kodak Company and was VP of Engineering at a high-technology panoramic imaging company.
+He received his BS degree in Imaging Science from RIT, his MS and Ph.D. degrees in Optical Sciences from the University of Arizona, and a second doctoral degree in optics from the Université du Littoral Côte d’Opale in France.